The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Preliminaries

-The other type of $\gamma$-LQG surface with the topology of the plane which we will be interested in is the \emph{$\alpha$-quantum cone} for $\alpha \in (-\infty,Q)$, which is introduced in~\cite[Definition~4.9]{wedges}.
-Roughly speaking, this quantum surface is obtained by starting with a whole-plane GFF plus $\alpha\log (1/|\cdot|)$ then ``zooming in" near the origin and re-scaling~\cite[Proposition~4.11]{wedges}.
+The most important LQG surface for our purposes is the \emph{$\alpha$-quantum cone} for $\alpha \in (-\infty,Q)$, which was first defined in~\cite[Definition~4.10]{wedges}.
+The $\alpha$-quantum cone is a doubly marked surface $(\BB C ,h , 0, \infty)$ whose $\gamma$-LQG measure $\mu_h$ has infinite total mass, but assigns finite mass to every bounded subset of $\BB C$.
+Roughly speaking, this quantum surface is obtained by starting with a whole-plane GFF plus $\alpha\log (1/|\cdot|)$ then ``zooming in" near the origin and re-scaling (i.e., adding a constant to the field) so that the quantum mass of the unit disk remains of constant order~\cite[Proposition~4.13(i)]{wedges}.

+We will primarily be interested in quantum cones with $\alpha \in \{0,\gamma\}$.
+The case $\alpha =\gamma$ is special since a GFF a.s.\ has a $-\gamma$-log singularity at a point sampled from its $\gamma$-LQG measure~\cite[Section 3.3]{shef-kpz}, so this surface can be thought of as describing the behavior of a general $\gamma$-LQG surface near a quantum typical point.
+Moreover, the $\gamma$-quantum cone arises in the mating-of-trees construction of SLE-decorated LQG~\cite[Theorems 1.9 and 1.1]{wedges}, and hence is involved in the a priori embedding of the $\gamma$-mated-CRT map.
+The 0-quantum cone describes the local behavior of a $\gamma$-LQG surface near a \emph{Lebesgue} typical point.
+This type of quantum cone will be important for us since it can be used to construct cell configurations which satisfy the hypotheses of Theorem~\ref{thm-general-clt-uniform} (Section~\ref{sec-0cone}).